javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 There are many online APIs that deliver paginated data.
 For instance, when we need a list of users, then we can fetch it page-by-page: a request returns a pre-defined count (e.g. 100 users), and provides an URL to the next page.

 The pattern is very common, it's not about users, but just about anything.
-For instance, Github allows to retrieve commits in the same, paginated fashion:
+For instance, GitHub allows to retrieve commits in the same, paginated fashion:

 - We should make a request to URL in the form `https://api.github.com/repos/<repo>/commits`.
 - It responds with a JSON of 30 commits, and also provides a link to the next page in the `Link` header.